What better way to spend 10 days before starting a new job than driving around the ‘football’ at the toe of Italy’s boot.

 Work up an appetite for your next meal by strolling along the waterfront to the Fontana de Arethusa, a deep, cool pool filled with papyrus, where Nelson apparently drew water before thrashing Napoleon at the Battle of Aboukir.

 The main foody spots are in the streets immediately around the Duomo.
 They may be tourist traps.
-But I think you’ve have to be particularly unlucky to eat badly.
+But I think you’d have to be particularly unlucky to eat badly.
 We made a beeline for simple-looking Osteria La Gazza Ladra, which was perfect; an antipasto of perfectly-cooked seasonal vegetables followed by homemade pasta con le sarde (with sardines, pine nuts, and fennel), and rounded off with biancomangiare, a delicate almond milk pudding flavoured with orange blossom.
 Accompany all this with a glass of local wine which is robust and hearty, and will set you back about €1.50.

 Break up your journey from Ortigia to Ragusa with a lunch-stop at Noto.